nsls-ii-forge/docs/source/creating_packages.rst

 #################

-Feedstocks for Azure pipelines may be generated based on existing PyPI or conda-forge packages, or directly from GitHub package repositories.
+Feedstocks for Azure pipelines may be generated based on existing PyPI packages or conda-forge feedstocks, or directly from GitHub package repositories.

 ===================